AGNR Undergrad and Grad Students

 Student Conservation Association = SCA’s goal is to help train and educate young people to become leaders in the natural resources and conservation fields.
 They offer several different opportunities to either volunteer, earn academic credit, or earn a stipend.
 They also are connected with the AmeriCorps Education Awards program.

-Careers4Terps = as a UMD student or alumni, you can gain access to the Careers4Terps job portal.
+Careers4Terps = as a UMD student or alumni, you can gain access to the University Career Center's online career management tool Careers4Terps.
 Use this tool to search for a company by location and industry.
 You can also look at current job postings, apply for on-campus interviews, participate in careers workshops and more.

 AGNR Job Posting Website = specific website that organizes the current job postings on the Careers4Terps portal into a separate place for just AGNR students.

-Terp Guide = every year the career center releases a guide which compiles all of the most important career and internship preparation material into one place.
+Terp Guide = every year the University Career Center releases a guide which compiles all of the most important career and internship preparation material into one place.

 Connect with Alumni